FantasticFiasco/mvvm-dialogs/README.md

 ### Introduction

 MVVM Dialogs is a framework simplifying the concept of opening dialogs from a view model when using MVVM in WPF.
-It enables the developer to write unit tests for view models in the same way unit tests are written for other classes.
+It enables the developer to easily write unit tests for view models in the same way unit tests are written for other classes.

+The framework has built in support for opening the following dialogs:

+- Modal window
+- Non-modal window
+- Message box
+- Open file dialog
+- Save file dialog
+- Folder browser dialog

 ### Usage

-Decorate the view with the attached property `DialogServiceViews.IsRegistered`:
+To open a modal window, decorate the view with the attached property `DialogServiceViews.IsRegistered`:

 ```xaml
 <UserControl